- Brand name

 Keep DENPAX transdermal patches where children cannot reach them.

 A locked cupboard at least one and a half metres (1.5 m) above the ground is a good place to store medicines.

 The contents of DENPAX transdermal patches may be retrieved and abused by addicts.

-Fold used transdermal patches so that the adhesive side of the transdermal patch sticks to itself, wrap and dispose of carefully in the garbage.
+Fold used transdermal patches so that the adhesive side of the transdermal patch sticks to itself, then wrap and dispose of carefully.

-If your doctor tells you to stop using DENPAX or your transdermal patches have passed their expiry date, return the transdermal patches to your pharmacist.
+If your doctor tells you to stop using DENPAX or the transdermal patches have passed their expiry date, return the transdermal patches to your pharmacist.